-8 Although not our main focus, a vast literature has analyzed the effects of the balance-sheet channel.
-For theoretical issue unhedged foreign-denominated liabilities, devaluations increase the domestic value of their debt, weakening their balance sheets.
+Finally, we also look into the valuation effects associated with changes in the RER (balance-sheet channel).
+This channel may be relevant since devaluations raise the domestic value of debt for firms that issue unhedged foreign-denominated liabilities, weakening their balance sheets.
 In terms of foreign currency debt, data on currency composition and hedging for a wide range of countries is not easily available.
-We complement the analysis with information on currency denomination of foreign debt from the World Bank Enterprise survey.
-We uncover that Eastern European and Latin American firms are more exposed to foreign currency debt than firms from emerging Asia and that exporters borrow more in foreign currency compared to other firms.
+We complement our analysis with information on currency denomination of foreign debt from the World Bank Enterprise survey and national sources.
+We uncover that Eastern European and Latin American firms are more exposed to foreign currency debt than firms from emerging Asia.
+Moreover, exporters borrow more in foreign currency compared to other firms.
 We then extend our structural model to account for a simple form of valuation effects.
-We show that for the empirically observed foreign debt shares, the qualitative and quantitative implications of our simulated cases are similar: exporting and importing continue to be the dominating factors through which RER movements affect firm-level innovation decisions and TFP growth.
+We show that for the empirically observed foreign-debt shares, the qualitative and quantitative implications of our simulated cases are similar: exporting and importing continue to be the dominating factors through which RER movements affect firm-level innovation decisions and TFP growth.

-In addition to the literature mentioned above on the real effects of RER, our findings relate to research based on firm-level data that studies the link between trade, innovation, and productivity growth.
-Regarding the connection between exporting and innovation activity, Lileeva and Trefler (2010) and Bustos (2011) find foreign tariffs reductions to enhance firms' incentives to innovate and export.
+In addition to the literature mentioned above on the real effects of RER, our findings relate to research based on firm-level data studying the link between trade, innovation, and productivity growth.
+Regarding the connection between exporting and innovation activity, Lileeva and Trefler (2010) and Bustos (2011) find that foreign tariffs reductions enhance firms' incentives to innovate and export.
 Aw et al. (2014) structurally estimate a dynamic framework to study the joint incentive to innovate and export for Taiwanese electronics manufacturers.
 Aghion et al. (2017) analyze the competition and market-size effects associated with trade shocks on innovation.
-As far as the relationship between imports and innovation is concerned, Bloom et al. (2015) uncover that European firms most affected by Chinese competition in their output markets increased their innovation activity.
+In terms of the relationship between imports and innovation, Bloom et al. (2015) uncover that European firms most affected by Chinese competition in their output markets increased their innovation activity.
 Autor et al. (2016) find instead that rising import competition from China has severely reduced the innovation activity of US firms.
-None of these papers uses cross-country firm-level data or changes in the RER to identify changes in the incentives for innovation; furthermore, none takes into account the impact of imported intermediate inputs and financial constraints.10
+None of these papers uses cross-country firm-level data or changes in the RER to identify changes in the incentives for innovation; furthermore, none takes into account the impact of imported intermediate inputs and financial constraints.

 As far as the link between imports and productivity is concerned, Amiti and Konings (2007) find substantial productivity gains from importing intermediates for Indonesian firms, while Halpern et al. (2015) structurally estimate these gains for Hungarian manufacturing firms.
-This result evokes the findings of Gopinath and Neimann (2014), who find large productivity losses due to reductions in imports at the product and firm level during the Argentine crisis that followed the collapse of the currency board.
-Large devaluations in emerging markets have also been used to study exporting behavior: Verhoogen (2008) analyzes the behavior of exporting manufacturing firms in Mexico following the 1994 devaluation and finds quality upgrading in response to devaluation.
+This result evokes the findings of Gopinath and Neimann (2014), who uncover large productivity losses due to reductions in imports at the product and firm level during the Argentine crisis that followed the collapse of the currency board.

-work, see Céspedes et al. (2004) and references therein; Salomão and Varela (2017) develop a firm-dynamics model with endogenous currency-debt composition using data for Hungary.
+&lt;sup>8A vast literature has analyzed the effects of the balance-sheet channel.
+For theoretical work, see Céspedes et al. (2004) and references therein; Salomão and Varela (2017) develop a firm-dynamics model with endogenous currency-debt composition using data for Hungary.
 Kohn et al. (2017) study the impact of financial frictions and balance-sheet effects on aggregate exports.

-9We cross-check the data with additional sources, as explained in the next section.
+$^{9}$ We cross-check the data with additional sources, as explained in the next section.